 If we keep our minds gently dwelling on the collapse of this deceptive appearance, we will gradually be able to swear, from the depths of our hearts, to our certainty of an absolute absence of this impossible way of existing.
 If our power of concentration is not too strong, we cannot stay focused for long on this absence and our certainty about it, but even if only for a short moment, it is extremely beneficial.
 In that short moment, the previously vivid appearance of this deceptive way of existing collapses and just the non-implicative nullification, the absolute absence of inherent existence is left.
 At that time, there is no chance for other appearances to dawn in our minds.

-"Ceasing to conceive of any appearance of a consciousness taking an object and an object taken, and having no other appearances manifest, abide in this absence (voidness)."
-As has been said, "Not seeing is the supreme seeing."
-Therefore, to keep our minds absorbed in this bare nullification, this absolute absence or voidness, is called space-like deep awareness.
+As has been said, “Not seeing is the supreme seeing.“ Therefore, to keep our minds absorbed in this bare nullification, this absolute absence or voidness, is called space-like deep awareness.

 Illusion-like deep awareness is for dealing with conventional phenomena during subsequent attainment (post-meditation) periods, after we arise from voidness meditation.